Test in production without watermarks.

 Paragraph para = new Paragraph();

-// Incorporate image into paragraph
+// Incorporate an image into the paragraph

 para.AddImage(img);

-// Integrate paragraph into document
+// Add the paragraph to the document

 document.AddParagraph(para);